CODINGCAREBEAR/codingcarebear.github.io/index.md

 <script>
 const descriptions = {
-  viz1: "Machine learning model predictions for the 2024 NBA season's various awards.
-Predictions were made during the middle of the season and were created by a machine learning model I created that was trained on data I extracted and engineered.
-Player performance comparisons can be seen, particularly on the stats the machine learning model found to be the most predictive.",
+  viz1: "Machine learning model predictions for the 2024 NBA season's various awards made during the middle of the season.
+The machine learning model works by using gradient boosting regression to try to predict a player's % vote share for the 2024 season by looking at their performance stats and their team's performance stats.
+Player stat comparisons can be seen below and the first 3 stats shown are those that were found to be the most influential by the model.",
   viz2: "Explore historical NBA awards to compare machine learning predictions against actual voting behaviour.
-This is particularly interesting in cases where the awards were controversial and close.",
+This is particularly interesting in cases where the award outcomes were controversial and/or close.",
-  viz3: "Dive into league-wide trends over the years including pace, scoring, shot selection and accuracy, and iso ball.",
+  viz3: "Dive into league-wide trends over the years including changes in pace, scoring, shot selection and accuracy, and iso ball.",
   viz4: "Analyze individual NBA players’ careers, performance metrics, and evolution over time."
 };